influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 ### Automate deployments with GitOps and stacks

 GitOps is popular way to configure and automate deployments.
 Use InfluxDB stacks in a GitOps workflow to automatically update distributed instances of InfluxDB OSS or InfluxDB Cloud.
-For a complete example, check out the blog on [Building a GitOps Workflow with InfluxDB Templates]().

 #### Set up a GitHub repository to back your InfluxDB instance